 The information in this handbook and other University catalogs, publications, or announcements is subject to change without notice.
 University offices can provide current information about possible changes.

-This handbook is effective August 2018.
-It presents information on degree options, academic requirements, policies, and regulations governing the masters degrees offered by the Glenn Korff School of Music at the University of Nebraska-Lincoln.
-Its text may not reflect the most recent revisions made to programs during the following academic year.
-Students should always check with the Associate Director of the Glenn Korff School of Music for up-to-date changes that have been mandated by the UNL Office of Graduate Studies or which have been approved by the Graduate Committee of the Glenn Korff School of Music.
+This handbook is effective August 2022, including the text in green.
+Text in blue effective August 2023.
+Text in red are links.
+This handbook presents information on degree options, academic requirements, policies, and regulations governing the doctoral degrees offered by the Glenn Korff School of Music at the University of Nebraska-Lincoln.
+Its text may not reflect the most recent revisions made to programs during the current academic year.
+Students should always check with the Associate Director of the Glenn Korff School of Music for up-to-date changes that have been mandated by UNL's Office of Graduate Studies or which have been approved by the Graduate Committee of the Glenn Korff School of Music.

 The website for the Office of Graduate Studies in Seaton Hall on UNL's City Campus is

 For further information and a larger university-wide context, please refer to the Graduate Catalog, (previously known as the Graduate Bulletin), available on the web at: